Tuesday, December 1, 2020

 As the story goes, by the end of the war, a mule named Susie was the last livestock on the Rock House plantation.
 All the men were working in the fields, so only Emily was home when a Yankee rode up on a worn-out horse.

 Without so much as a good morning, the soldier went into the barnyard, unsaddled his horse, saddled Susie, and rode off.
-Emily was especially fond of Susie, so she wept with grief.
+Emily was especially fond of Susie, so she cried with grief.

 Early the next morning, there was a sudden commotion in the yard.
 The whole household rushed out to see what was going on.
 There stood old Susie at the barnyard gate, wearing the Yankee's saddle.
 However, there was no rider.